MaurolepisDreki/MaurolepisDreki/README.md

 THINGS FOR MY SAKE AND FOR MY CAUSE &mdash; A THING, IT IS RIGHTFULLY ARGUED, WHICH IS MOST WANTON TO DO.

-**I AM** a Dragon to some and a Wolf to others, but my heart remains as the King of Beasts, and my blood is no less royal.
-In any case, **I AM** as primal a force as was ever found in Nature which no longer resembles what I was nor is perceived as what I truly am; this is in part due to the incredulity of persons who would sooner believe the lies they tell themselves than face the truth standing naked and unfettered before them, even as it burns them alive!
+**I&nbsp;AM** a Dragon to some and a Wolf to others, but my heart remains as the King of Beasts, and my blood is no less royal.
+In any case, **I&nbsp;AM** as primal a force as was ever found in Nature which no longer resembles what I was nor is perceived as what I truly am; this is in part due to the incredulity of persons who would sooner believe the lies they tell themselves than face the truth standing naked and unfettered before them, even as it burns them alive!
 But make no mistake: